-Our Success and Client FeedbackWe have worked alongside Local Authorities nationally, and successfully supported improvements and changes in their organisations and communities.
-Read the endorsements and client feedback below to hear how have positively impacted commissioners, users, and providers of SEND services.
+Our Success and Client FeedbackWe have worked alongside over 40 Local Authorities nationally and Academy Trusts and we have successfully supported improvements and changes in their organisations and communities.
+Read the endorsements and client feedback below to hear how we have had a positive impact on outcomes for commissioners, users, and providers of SEND services.

 SEND4Change were the catalyst for positive reform in Bury.
 Chris and Alison steered difficult discussions between partners in the right direction, guiding everyone towards a ‘working together’ model.
 This included partners from Education, Health, Social Care, Schools, Governors, Third Parties, Young People and Parent/Carers.
 Relationships between partners in Bury would not be in such a positive place, if it weren’t for the intervention and direction from Chris and Alison.
 As well as being genuinely lovely people, they are thoroughly good at their job.
 I have absolutely no hesitation in recommending SEND4Change.